Rays vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matt Chapman and the Toronto Blue Jays play Randy Arozarena and the Tampa Bay Rays at Rogers Centre on Saturday at 3:07 PM ET, in the second game of a three-game series.
+Brandon Lowe and the Tampa Bay Rays will try to get the better of Alek Manoah, the Toronto Blue Jays' starting pitcher, on Sunday at 1:37 PM ET.

-The Blue Jays are favored in this one, at -115, while the underdog Rays have -105 odds to upset.
-The total is 9.5 runs for the game (with -115 odds to go over and -105 odds on the under).
+The Rays are -115 moneyline favorites for this matchup against the Blue Jays (-105).
+The over/under is 8.5 runs for the contest (with -110 odds to go over and -110 odds on the under).

-Rep your team with officially licensed Rays gear!
-Head to Fanatics to find jerseys, shirts, and much more.

 Rays vs. Blue Jays Odds & Info